The equivalence of local-realistic and no-signalling theories: Conceptual foundations of local-realism

-We can represent the relation between the noumenal world and the phenomenal world with the following diagram.
+We can represent the relation between the noumenal and the phenomenal worlds with the following diagram.

-Here, $\varphi$ is a mapping that represents how the state of the phenomenal world is determined by the state of the noumenal world.
+Here, $\varphi$ is a mapping that determines the state of the phenomenal world in function of the state of the noumenal world.
 We~refer to a state of the noumenal world as a \emph{noumenal state} and to a state of the phenomenal world as a \emph{phenomenal state}.
 Any phenomenal state arises from at least one noumenal state.
-Thus $\varphi$ is \emph{surjective}, as a mathematician would say.
+Thus $\varphi$ is \emph{surjective}.

 The left part of the picture illustrates the following idea: when the noumenal world is in state $\textsf{Noumenal}_{1}$, it has a corresponding phenomenal state $\textsf{Phenomenal}_{1}$, which is determined by applying $\varphi$ to $\textsf{Noumenal}_{1}$: